Bazzu85/Handbrake-Batcher-and-Merger/README.md

 mkvMergeLocation: the MkvMerge.exe file location

-mkvMergeCommandToLaunch: the numeric preset to use from the mkvMergeCommandList.
-Starts with zero

-mkvMergeCommandList: The command to launch for execute the MkvMerge.exe conversion.
-This is a list and is used only the command from the index mkvMergeCommandToLaunch
+mkvMergeCommand: The command to launch for execute the MkvMerge.exe conversion.

 You can work with my other project https://github.com/Bazzu85/MKVmergeBatcher/releases to extract command to use.